Norkart/API-documentation/code_and_tutorials/reactleaflet_fritekstsok_maptiles_matrikkelkart_example/README.md

 - Change between norkart's various maptiles.

 ## API Key
 In order to see the demo or use these APIs in your own projects, you will first need an API key.
-Norkart provides a free trial API key, which you can get by logging in with your github account at [developer.norkart.no](https://developer.norkart.no/).
+Request API access [here](https://www.norkart.no/dataoganalyse/).

 ## Built With
 - Typescript - Language.